Gout treatment · Zyloprim, Aloprim

 Allopurinol Not Working for Gout?
 ABCG2 Pharmacogenetics Explained

-Allopurinol has been the workhorse of gout treatment for decades, and most patients reach target urate on it without trouble.
-The patients who don't are often ABCG2 reduced-function carriers.
-Q141K carriers tend to need higher doses or a switch to a different urate-lowering drug.
+Allopurinol has been the workhorse of gout treatment for decades, and most patients reach target urate on it without much trouble.
+The ones who don't are often ABCG2 reduced-function carriers.
+Q141K carriers tend to need higher doses, or a switch to a different urate-lowering drug.

 Target serum urate is below 6 mg/dL